Helios: Namesakes

 Helios is the Greek proper name for the Sun for both Ancient and Modern Greek, and additionally Helios, one of the craters of Hyperion, a moon of Saturn which bears Helios's father's name, is named after this Greek god.
 Several words relating to the Sun derive from "helios", including the rare adjective heliac (meaning "solar"), heliosphere, perihelion and aphelion among others.

-The chemical element Helium, a colorless, odorless, tasteless, non-toxic, inert, monatomic gas, first in the noble gas group in the periodic table, was named after Helios by Norman Lockyer and Edward Frankland, as it was first observed in the spectrum of the chromosphere of the Sun.
+The chemical element helium, a colorless, odorless, tasteless, non-toxic, inert, monatomic gas, first in the noble gas group in the periodic table, was named after Helios by Norman Lockyer and Edward Frankland, as it was first observed in the spectrum of the chromosphere of the Sun.

 Helius is a genus of crane fly in the family Limoniidae that shares its name with the god.

 A pair of probes that were launched into heliocentric orbit by NASA to study solar processes were called Helios A and Helios B.

 Modern reception

-Helios often appears in modern and popular culture due to his status as the god of the sun.
+Helios often appears in modern and popular culture.

-Helios has been portrayed in many modern works of literature such as in Gareth Hinds's 2010 version of The Odyssey.

 Helios has been portrayed in many video games, such as in Sony Computer Entertainment's God of War: Chains of Olympus, God of War II and God of War III where the character is a boss and plays an antagonist role against Kratos.
 He also appears in the Wii game Metroid Prime 3: Corruption, where the second Seed guardian is named after Helios, and as an AI in the Deus Ex series.